puppetlabs/cisco_ios/README.md

 namevar

-The switch interface name, e.g. "Ethernet1"
+The switch interface name, for example, Ethernet1.

 #### network_vlan